-Program EIRs.
+- Program EIRs.
 The Market & Octavia Area Plan was developed with a program EIR designed to include sufficient detail to avoid the need for additional project EIRs, and thus streamline the housing production process.
 The Market/Octavia program EIR was completed in the summer of 2008, and the first Community Plan Exemption (CPE) for a project was issued for a 25-unit mixed use building.
-Subsequent area plans, including the Eastern Neighborhoods and Transit Center District Plans, also approved programmatic EIRs, and to date over 40 projects have received CPEs from the department.

-- Entitlement Process Improvements.
-The City initiated several efforts to identify obstacles to housing production and speed the entitlement process, and a joint process improvement team between the Planning Department and the Department of Building Inspection (DBI) is actively working on these issues.
-Additional staff at both agencies was hired during the reporting period to expedite entitlements and permitting, representing a 23% increase in staffing at the Planning Department and 12% increase at DBI since 2005.
-The City also invested \$600,000 in new technology to streamline permitting activities among various agencies, including Planning, DBI, Fire, and the Department of Public Works.
-The Business Process Review was initiated by DBI during the reporting period to further streamline the issuance of building permits.
-A policy was implemented early in 2007 that requires immediate assignment of affordable housing projects, eliminating a four to six month delay. - Consolidated Plan.
+Subsequent area plans, including the Eastern Neighborhoods and Transit Center District Plans, also approved programmatic EIRs, and to date over 40 projects have received CPEs from the department. - Entitlement Process Improvements.
+In December of 2013, San Francisco Mayor Ed Lee issued Executive Directive 13-01, directing City departments with legal authority over the permitting or mapping of new or existing housing to implement process improvements to facilitate the production of affordable housing units and preserve existing rental stock.
+In response, a number of City departments formed a Housing working group, releasing a memo recommending a number of process improvements to meet the mayor's directive.
+Included among them are priority and concurrent review processing for residential projects that include higher levels of affordable units, inter-agency MOUs relating to the review and approval process for affordable housing projects, and expediting the hiring of City staff who review housing permits. - The Planning Department and DBI have also been working to implement an online Permit & Project Tracking System (PPTS), which will allow the public to file certain types of applications and permits and track the status of planning applications and building permits online.
+The Planning Department launched PPTS in the fall of 2014, DBI is expected to follow in 2015. - Consolidated Plan.
 The Mayor's Office of Community Development (MOCD) Consolidated Plan identifies the specific housing needs of San Francisco's low-income residents, based on demographic and other information.
 The 2010 Consolidated Plan, which covers the 2010-2014 period, contains the following priorities which are used to allocate affordable housing funds: 1) create housing opportunities for the homeless; 2) create affordable rental housing opportunities for individuals and families with incomes up to 60% of the area median income (AMI), and; 3) create homeownership opportunities for individuals and families with incomes up to 120% AMI.